 – Despite the verbiage on the plaque placed on the block in 1984 (which refers to the sale of “slaves and property”), we have no evidence that the block was ever used to sell property other than slaves.
 Update: A December 1856 ad in the Fredericksburg News touts an auction for a vacant lot in Fredericksburg “to the highest bidder for Cash, in front of the Planters’ Hotel in Fredericksburg.”

-In this age of CSI and Bones, we like our evidence to be forensic rather than circumstantial, and there is no question in my mind that if tried in a criminal court of law, a modern jury bound by the culture of forensics would conclude “reasonable doubt” on the question of whether the block played a role in the sale of slaves on that corner–after all, we have no direct evidence that establishes a slave standing atop the block.
+In this age of CSI and Bones, we like our evidence to be forensic rather than circumstantial, and maybe a modern a modern jury bound by the culture of forensics would conclude “reasonable doubt” on the question of whether the block itself played a role in the sale of slaves on that corner–after all, we have no direct evidence that establishes a slave standing atop the block.

 But few things in history work that way.
 Much of what we do with respect to sites and narratives is a mixture of direct evidence and deductive reasoning that helps us fit the pieces of history together.
 Historians commonly and routinely work with incomplete or conflicting evidence, but in the end we are invariably reduced to abiding by the preponderance of evidence–just as juries do in civil cases.
 And in a civil case, I have little doubt that a jury would conclude that the preponderance of evidence suggests that the stone block at the corner of Charles and William Street was indeed used as a slave auction block.
 The conclusion cannot be stated with certainty, but it seems to me very likely.

-Two things make it so in my mind: the direct evidence of slave sales on that corner in, at least, late 1857.
+Two things make it so in my mind: the direct evidence of slave sales on that corner at least nine occasions.
 And the largely unbroken and only rarely challenged oral tradition that the block was used for slave sales.
 That’s a powerfully suggestive combination.